 Considering the complex legal landscape and emotional factors involved in a divorce action, it is essential to have a Houston attorney familiar with all aspects of property division and divorce in Texas at your side to help you navigate the process.

-Please contact our office to schedule a consultation with an attorney, and read on for some important information about your rights.
+Please contact our office to schedule a consultation with a Houston property division attorney, and read on for some important information about your rights.

 At The Stout Law Firm, PLLC, our lawyers have in-depth knowledge about marital property in Texas and relevant considerations in the distribution of assets in a divorce case.

 Our Houston property division lawyers are here to assist you in navigating this difficult time in your life.
 For more information on how we can help, please contact our office at (713) 980-4300.
 We are happy to schedule a consultation with you today to review your legal options.

 Angela A. Stout is an experienced Houston attorney and qualified in handling complex characterization claims.
 She stands ready to guide you through this important process.

 Contact us today to set up a consultation regarding the options available to you.